trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/index.md

 # First login

-Congrats !
+Congrats!
 You now have a Trisul login screen and may be wondering where to go next.
 This page will get you from the login screen to the dashboards where you can view your first stats.